cardano-foundation/CIPs/CIP-Liesenfelt-Shelleys_Voltaire_decentralization_update/README.md

       delegate to the pool of a different entity
 ```

 For each equation in consideration the average (and variation) of the nakamoto coefficient, k-effective coefficient (or an entity/group based equivalent), and a sybil coefficient shall be computed for every epoch until conclusion.
-It is likely that the nakamoto coefficient will be approximately half of k-effective.
-The sybil coefficient would quantify the fraction of stake controlled by all entities operating multiple pools.
+The sybil coefficient would quantify the fraction of stake controlled by all entities operating multiple pools excluding regulated businesses such as exchanges.

 # Backwards compatibility